 In the search results, I see Google Shopping ads promoting sites that sell tents:

-And when I scroll down, I also see basic search network text ads from other businesses selling tents:
+And when I scroll down, I also see a map of other locations selling tents:

 Being interested, I click on the Ad that captures my attention to see what they have to offer: